earthly/website/blog/_posts/2021-02-25-intercal-yaml-and-other-horrible-programming-languages.md

 It burns my eyes to look at it, but at least XSLT was intended to be used as a programming language.
 That is something we can't say about YAML or INTERCAL.

 The problem with these languages embedded into YAML is they are all one-off implementations.
 TravisCI conditionals have a TravisCI specific syntax, usage, and features.
-You can't use Travis's `concat` function or conditional regex in the YAML configuration for your ansible playbooks.
+You can't use Travis's `concat` function or conditional regex in the YAML configuration for your Ansible playbooks.

 In a vague way, this YAML problem is like the `COMEFROM` problem.
-If you know yaml, you can't just open a .yml file and start reading file line by line.
+If you know YAML, you can't just open a .yml file and start reading file line by line.
 You need to understand how the configuration controls the execution of the specific system it's for.
 And that is hard.

 <!-- If it's `title: bla` that is easy enough, but once we hit conditionals and filters, it feels like we are using the wrong tool. -->